sjurgran/museobogota/wp-content/plugins/polylang/readme.txt

 Tags: multilingual, bilingual, translate, translation, language, multilanguage, international, localization Requires at least: 3.1
 Tested up to: 3.7.1
-Stable tag: 1.2.1
+Stable tag: 1.2.3
 License: GPLv2 or later

 Polylang adds multilingual content management support to WordPress.

 == Description ==

 Polylang 1.2 introduces major internal changes.
-More than ever, make a database backup before upgrading.
+More than ever, make a database backup if you ugrade from 1.1.6 or older.

 = Features  =